shichongrui/saws/Tutorial.md

 The next great part about SAWS, is that not only does each service know how to run itself locally and talk to other services, they each know how to deploy themselves and set up permissions with their dependencies.

-Assuming you've configured your AWS credentials via the AWS clie, deploying your project is done with a single command.
+Assuming you've configured your AWS credentials via the AWS cli, deploying our project is done with a single command.

 ```bash
 npx saws deploy --stage production